 The state’s capital, Mumbai, is the commercial capital of India and has evolved into a global financial hub.
 The city is home to several global banking and financial service firms.
 Pune, another major city in the state, has emerged as the educational hub.
 It is the one of the largest producer of sugarcane, pomegranates and cotton in the country.

 The Government of Maharashtra has several policies in place to set up the right kind of business climate in the state.
 These policies aim to motivate investors to invest into various sectors in the state, thereby contributing to the overall development of the economy.
-Total Foreign Direct Investment (FDI) in the state stood at US$ 73.12 billion from April 2000 to March 2015, the highest among all states in India.
+According to the DIPP, cumulative FDI inflows in the state of Maharashtra during April 2000 to March 2016 stood at US$ 82.62 billion.

 Maharashtra is the largest producer of sugar and is the most industrialised state in India and has maintained the leading position in the industrial sector in the country.
 The state is a pioneer in small scale industries and boasts of the largest number of special export promotion zones.